MarkStreek/Bioinf-Status-Page/Report/material_and_methods.md

 In the back-end "XmlWebListener" manages passing the queries from web.xml to the "RequestListener".
 These query links are then passed to "MakeRequest".
 MakeRequest sends the actual request for each query and the body of each response.
 At last RequestListener then saves each response as a "Workstation" object where all data is divided into variables.
-Then these object are converted to json objects using Gson().toJson.
+Then these object are converted to JSON objects using Gson().toJson.

 **Middleware**

-Request.js has async functions that handles responses to fetch json data from requestListener and the map configuration from config.json.
+Request.js has async functions that handles responses to fetch JSON data from requestListener and the map configuration from config.json.
-Here all json data is sent to the front-end where html objects assigned to that data are updated based on the newly fetched information every ten minutes.
+Here all JSON data is sent to the front-end where html objects assigned to that data are updated based on the newly fetched information every two seconds.

 The data is divided over three div objects that are created and filled by the logic of three javascript files;
 a file that creates a room map (CreateMapOfRooms.js), a file that creates suggestions what pc's have the